haethosdr/website-exercise/README.md

-using css cascades to shape the webpage and add style, arranging content around the page with precision, adding creative touches to the project which are wholly my choice and taste, finding information on the web of which i havent yet been taught, envisioning the proper approach to building a layout.
+using css cascades to shape the webpage and add style, arranging content around the page with precision, adding creative touches to the project which are wholly my choice and taste, finding information on the web of which i havent yet been taught,and envisioning the proper approach to building a layout.